ramadhantaAkmal/ELT-pipeline-project/README.md

 ## Abstract

 This project will demonstrate an ELT pipeline where data is first generated using Python and loaded into a local PostgreSQL database.
 It is then transferred to BigQuery via the BigQuery hook.
 The data is subsequently transformed into a data warehouse structure using dbt.
-The entire pipeline is orchestrated with Airflow.
+The entire data pipeline workflow is scheduled with Airflow.
 The end result is transformed data stored in a data warehouse built on BigQuery and dbt, following a medallion architecture with three layers:
 - Bronze/Staging layer
 - Silver/Refined layer